-Even if withdrawal doesn’t progress to this extreme, certain individuals experience post-acute-withdrawal syndrome (PAWS), which can last for months.
+Even if the withdrawal doesn’t progress to this extreme, certain individuals experience post-acute-withdrawal syndrome (PAWS), which can last for months.
 These symptoms can make day-to-day life difficult and impair a person’s health and well-being.

 Prolonged use of benzodiazepines can cause serious mental health problems.
 Chronic use can have the opposite action of the medication’s prescribed effect, creating rebound anxiety.